nfrizzell/telemetry/README.md

 # Telemetry

-This is a set of telemetry tools developed for the Bath County Solar Car Team by Nicholas Frizzell.
+This is a set of telemetry tools developed for the Bath County Solar Car Team.
 As of right now it consists of the following programs:

    - DBTools